 One might disagree with this point, but there’s a big difference between distractions that you may face when work from the office, and when you do remote working.

-At home, more often than not you choose your own distractions – whether it’s to spend some time with your kids, walk a dog or simply check out social media posts.
+At home, often you choose your own distractions – whether it’s to spend some time with your kids, walk a dog or simply check out social media posts.

 This benefit derives right from the one mentioned above.
 Studies show that executives spend about half of their working time in meetings.
 However, one doesn’t have to be an executive to feel like they’re drowning in meaningless meetings.